Associate Professor & Chair, Hispanic Languages, Literatures, and Cultures

 Julia Rogers 273

 Areas of Scholarly Expertise and Interest

 Language, identity and nation; literature and bilingual identity; gender and identity; Spanish in the media; and Spanish in the United States.

 "Telling Identities: Latin American Crime Narratives for Local and International Markets in María, Full of Grace (Marston, 2004) and Rosario Tijeras (Mallié, 2005)."
 Studies in Latin American Popular Culture, Volume 29 (2011).
 Austin, TX: University of Texas Press.

 "Humorous Self Disclosures as Resistance to Socially Imposed Gender Roles."
 First author with Diana Boxer, University of Florida.
 Gender & Language.
 Issue 4.1.
 November 2010.
 England & Wales: Equinox Publishing Ltd.

-"Breaking the Glass & Keeping the Ceiling: Discursive Practices of Two President of Latin American Michell Bachelet & Cristina Fernández Kirshner."
-To be published as chapter in a book on Women Presidents.
+"Breaking the Glass & Keeping the Ceiling: Discursive Practices of Two Presidents of Latin American Michell Bachelet & Cristina Fernández Kirshner."
+To be published as a chapter in a book on Women Presidents.